amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

   # maybe we don't care?
 ```

 In the section about _pure_ functions we hinted that when exceptions are _truly exceptional_ there is no point in handling them.
-They convey a _terminal_ event has happened, and probably if there is something we could do about it should be a decision that should be done at the top level.
+They convey a terminal event has happened and a decision at the top level should be made in order to handle it.

 But which exceptions are truly _exceptional_ and which are a _possible valid_ scenario that are worth being considered part of the contract (postcondition) for a function?